 Ultrasonic humidifiers also have a water reservoir, but they use a metal diaphragm that vibrates at high frequencies to produce cool mist and diffuse it into the air.
 This type is considered one of the best humidifiers to use in nurseries because it doesn’t use a fan and is very quiet.
 Ultrasonic models don’t have a filter, so it is better to use distilled water instead of tap one.
 The thing is that filtered water contains fewer impurities and minerals that usually settle on nearby objects in the form of white dust.

-Without a doubt, both a cool mist humidifier and a warm humidifier moisturize the air very well while making it healthier and more comfortable for breathing.
-They help re-hydrate the skin, relieve dry mouth, cracked lips, and nasal congestion.
+Without a doubt, both a cool mist and warm humidifiers moisturize the air very well while making it healthier and more comfortable for breathing.
+They help re-hydrate the skin and relieve dry mouth, cracked lips, and nasal congestion.
 Humidifiers allow normalizing the level of moisture in a room, thus creating the least hospitable environment for bacteria growth.
 This, in turn, helps to protect you and your family members from frequent colds and flu.
-The advantages to using a humidifier cannot be overestimated and the list of the benefits can be continued.
+The advantages to using a humidifier cannot be overestimated and the list of the benefits does not end here.
 And yet, no product is perfect, and humidifiers have their cons as well.

 - They consume little electricity because they don’t need to heat water;